Sophira/kaptowka-docs/README.md

 The Lifecycle of Trees
 ----------------------

+**(note: This section may be outdated; I have not yet been able to confirm that the gema still works this way as of the update on August 18, 2020.)**

 Upon being planted or watered, a tree will be "healthy" and contribute to the ship's oxygen for the next 5 hours (about 3-4 complete ship rotations), at which